nimeshmca/nimesh/README.md

 *	Co-ordinate and collaborate with team members and quickly fit into exiting team.
 *	Effective communicator with excellent relationship building and interpersonal skills.

-### RECOGNITION AND AWARDS

-*	Most Valuable Professional (MVP) from C# corner 2018, 2019 and 2020.
-*	Listed among the top 20 C# Corner members and authors of 2019.
-*	Listed among the top 10 C# Corner featured members of 2019.
-*	Best team of the year from Sprintzeal Pvt Ltd in 2017.